Naproxen

 What do you do if you take too much naproxen?

 If you take more than your prescribed dose of naproxen, it’s more likely that you’ll experience the common side effects, rather than the more serious side effects.
-However, you should contact your doctor or GP right away regardless.
+However, you should contact your doctor or pharmacist right away regardless.

 What are the side effects of naproxen?